thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/RESTful_Express_HTTP_Server.desc.md

 - Describe what REST is.
 - Explain why REST is important.
 - Explain how REST works.
-- Build a RESTful Express server.
+- Create a RESTful Express server.

 ## What's REST?